bothrs/eslint-config/README.md

-# Bothrs: ESLint configuration
+# Nimble: ESLint configuration

-A very opinionated ESLint configuration used at Bothrs.
+A very opinionated ESLint configuration used at Nimble.

 ## Prerequisites